How Much Should I Invest in Each Option Trade?

 Trading Within Your Limits

-If one loss causes stress, sleepless nights, or hesitation on the next trade, your size is too big.
+If one loss causes stress, hesitation, or changes how you approach the next trade, your size is too big.
 Trade only at levels where you can stay clear headed and disciplined.

 Real Example: Why Consistent Sizing Works